AliElDerawi/GeoAssistant/README.md

-# LocationsReminder
+# GeoAssistant

-**"A Locations Reminder app that helps users select a location on the map and get a reminder notification when they enter that location using Android Geofence."**
+**"A Geofence (Locations) Reminder app that helps users select a location on the map and get a reminder notification when they enter that location using Android Geofence."**

-LocationsReminder is an app designed to help users create geofences and receive reminders for their favorite locations.
-It follows best practices for Android development with Kotlin.
-This project is part of the Udacity Android Kotlin Developer Nanodegree Program.
+GeoAssistant is a geofence-based reminder app that lets users select locations on the map and receive notifications when they enter them, utilizing Android Geofence technology.
+It follows **best practices** for Android development with Kotlin.
+This project is part of the **Udacity Android Kotlin Developer Nanodegree Program**.

 ## Summary